migmolrod/browser-dashboard-pwa/docs/docs/domain/overview.md

 This documentation contextualizes the domain and the business needs so that the different stakeholders have a solid grounding to understand the next parts of the documentation (requirements, architecture, etc.).

-## Scope

-This documentation aims to cover the domain modeling of a personal project to enhance my portfolio.
-The result is a fictional product called "Browser Dashboard PWA" that will probably never be deployed in a real production environment.

-The idea in this part of the documentation is to provide a solid foundation for the next parts of the documentation, some common language for the different stakeholders, etc.

 ## Audience

 This documentation is intended in the first place for the architect, developer and designer of the project.
 That is me, [Miguel Molinero](https://github.com/migmolrod).
-By documenting the whole process, I hope to provide a solid foundation for the next parts of the documentation that will help not only me but also potential contributors.
+By documenting the domain, I hope to provide a solid foundation for the next parts of the documentation that will help not only me but also potential contributors.

 It will also be useful for recruiters and talent acquisition teams.
 The idea is they can get a grasp of my skills and